About debugging bare-metal symmetric multiprocessing systems

 In rare cases, one processor might stop and one or more of the others fails to stop in response.
 This can occur, for example, when a processor running code in secure mode has temporarily disabled debug ability.
 When this occurs, the Debug Control view displays the individual state of each processor (running or stopped), so that you can see which ones have failed to stop.
 Subsequent run and step operations might not operate correctly until all the processors stop.

 By default, when debugging an SMP system, breakpoint, watchpoint, and signal (vector catch) operations apply to all processors.
 This means that you can set one breakpoint to trigger when any of the processors execute code that meets the criteria.
 When the debugger stops due to a breakpoint, watchpoint, or signal, then the processor that causes the event is listed in the Commands view.

 Breakpoints or watchpoints can be configured for one or more processors by selecting the required processor in the relevant Properties dialog box.
 Alternatively, you can use the

 break-stop-on-cores command.
-This feature is not available
+This feature is not available for signals.

 Examining target state

 Views of the target state, including registers, call stack, memory, disassembly, expressions, and variables contain content that is specific to a processor.